papyrus-mc/papyruscs/readme.md

   --use_leaflet_legacy            (Default: false) Use the legacy leaflet.js map renderer instead of the new
                                   OpenLayers version

+  --playericons                   (Default: true) Renders player markers on the map.
+Player names must be manually entered.
+                                  After running, edit '/map/playersData.js' text file to modify player names and colors.
+                                  Updated player names and colors will be preserved when re-running Currently, only players on the Overworld are supported
+                                  Note: Not compatible with 'use_leaflet_legacy'

   --help                          Display this help screen.

   --version                       Display version information.